 One option is to hire a house manager to handle staff and be your single point of contact for the whole team.
 Another is to take advantage of Tiger’s payroll services.
 We can arrange contracts and payment for your staff, taking on the burden and liability.
-Get in touch with Tiger Private to find out more.
+Get in touch to find out more.

 Once you have a firm idea of the type of household staff you need, it’s time to begin hiring.
 Domestic recruitment agencies are the best route to securing experienced, vetted staff for every position.
 Our consultation process is thorough and allows us to fully understand your personal situation and find the best staffing solutions for your property.
-We’re always on hand to discuss your needs, so make a hiring enquiry today.
+We’re always on hand to discuss your needs, so make a hiring inquiry today.

 If you’re still asking how many household staff do you need, read our frequently asked questions below.

 The type of staff needed for a house depends on the size of the house and lifestyle of the family.
-Housekeepers are usually the most common roles, while more specialised staff like estate managers and butlers are suitable for larger properties and homeowners with busy lifestyles.
+Housekeepers are usually the most common roles, while more specialized staff like estate managers and butlers are suitable for larger properties and homeowners with busy lifestyles.
 Speak to a domestic recruitment consultant to help assess your needs.

 Household staff perform duties including cleaning, laundry, cooking, gardening, chauffeuring, close protection, groundskeeping, childcare, greeting and entertaining guests, serving meals, household budget, staff management, and estate management.